Normal forms in Virus Machines: Conclusions

 Some directions for future work include the extension to parallel VMs e.g. \cite{vm_workflow2024,Antonio2024a}.
 In such VMs more than one instruction can be active at each computation step, so some of the restrictions in the present work may not apply.
 Another natural extension of the present work is to apply them to VMs for accepting inputs or as {\it transducers}, that is, computing functions using both input and output~\cite{GCRVM}.

 The results in normal forms from the present work can be\-tter inform the design of applications or implementations of VMs.
 For instance, perhaps with ideas from \cite{vm_matriz_bwmc2024,vm_matriz2024}, sequels of the simulator from \cite{vm_sim}, or applications of VMs such as edge detection~\cite{Antonio2024b}, or cryptography~\cite{CryptoVM} can be improved by applying simplifications based on normal forms.
 Similarly, knowing which types of instruction, host, or channel graphs are used, the {\it reachability} of one configuration from another and other properties, can be decidable: in this case, searching for efficient algorithms and applications to formal verification are open problems.
-The results of the classes below $\mathrm{NRE}$ help inform the computational complexity of problem solving with a model.
+The results of the classes below $NRE$ help inform the computational complexity of problem solving with a model.
 In the case of VMs, a future direction is to investigate deeper into ``sub-$NRE$'' classes: in this way a better view of efficiency or lack of it, can be given for VMs.
 Lastly, new and optimal lower bounds are expected to improve the results of the present work, summarised in Table \ref{tab:2}.
-New normal forms can perhaps include new ingredients or semantics not previously considered, such as a deeper focus on deterministic versus nondeterministic computations.
+New normal forms can perhaps include new ingredients or semantics not previously considered.
+For instance, a deeper focus on deterministic versus nondeterministic computations, as well classes and trade-offs for time and space.